layer0-platform/rum/README.md

 1. Using typescript (`tsc`) which is published to `./dist` and then to NPM
 2. Using webpack (`webpack`) which is published to `./cdn` and then to Edgio CDN

+### Integration tests

+1. integration-tests.yml
+    - on pull request build project and run playwright tests
+    - two options of get RUM request:
+        a. npm run use:latest
+            - use latest.js file to get RUM request and load data
+        b. npm run use:npm-package
+            - use package to load RUM request from @edgio/rum
+# VITE
+2. VITE project (run on port 3000 by default)
+    - store in ./rum/integration-test/test-app
+    - npm run dev (run vite project locally)
+    - npm npm run build (build project and save into /dist)

+# Playwright
+3.Playwright
+-   ./integrations-test/playwright-test/tests/example.spec.ts
+        - in this file is implemented logic for playwright test (source code)
+        a. test.beforeAll() function
+            - start this function only one time at the beggining
+            - open browser
+            - catch request (RumRequest)
+        b. test() functions
+            - in this function is implemented code of current test
+        c. test.aftreAll() function
+            - start this function when all test are done
+-   ./integrations-test/playwright-test/tests/helpers/utils.ts
+        - in this file are helpre functions
+-   commands:
+    -   run playwright test
+        - npx playwright test
+    -   show more information about done tests
+        - npx playwright show-report